Skip To Main Content

 This year’s IFTP was supported by The National Academy of Engineering, AutoDesk, AirBus, USAID and VentureWell.

-For more information on Invent for the Planet, including a list of universities who participated and the top three winning teams, visit our website.
+For more information on Invent for the Planet, visit our website.